Sherif Ekramy: Feyenoord

 Ekramy's spell in the Netherlands was not very successful.
 Although signed as a great talent, he was usually a reserve keeper.

 On 11 February 2007, he played his first Eredivisie match for Feyenoord against FC Twente.
 With the club he only played seven matches in three years helping them to win the 2007–08 KNVB Cup in his last season.

 Return to Al-Ahly

 Ekramy rejoined Al-Ahly in 2010 until 2020, where he managed to win 21 domestic and continental titles.

-Pyramids
+Pyramids and retirement

 In June 2020, Ekramy joined Egyptian Premier League club Pyramids FC.
+He announced his retirement from professional football on 16 July 2026.

 International career

 In May 2018, he was named in Egypt’s preliminary squad for the 2018 FIFA World Cup in Russia.